oemof/oemof-tabular/src/oemof/tabular/examples/datapackages/foreignkeys/README.md

-# Investment example for oemof-tabular
+# Foreign keys example for oemof-tabular

 Run `scripts/infer.py` from the datapackage root directory to add the meta data file `datapackage.json` after updating the resources of the